F-Stack/f-stack/dpdk/doc/guides/nics/dpaa2.rst

 DPBP based Mempool driver
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The DPBP driver is bound to a DPBP objects and provides sevices to
+The DPBP driver is bound to a DPBP objects and provides services to
 create a hardware offloaded packet buffer mempool.

 DPAA2 NIC Driver